Compiler Design Tutorial: What is, Types, Tools, Example

 Loader: The loader is a part of the OS, which performs the tasks of loading executable files into memory and run them.
 It also calculates the size of a program which creates additional memory space.

-Cross-compiler: A cross compiler is a platform which helps you to generate executable code.
+Cross-compiler: A Cross compiler in compiler design is a platform which helps you to generate executable code.

 Source-to-source Compiler: Source to source compiler is a term used when the source code of one programming language is translated into the source of another language.